ryqndev/learn-ryqn-dev/src/content/tutorial/web-dev/fundamentals/events/README.md

 ### Keyboard events

 Keyboard events are a HUGE part of any web application.
 Sometimes, the web app can be completely centered around keyboard events.
 For example, games are the biggest users when it comes to keyboard events.
 Arrow keys and W/A/S/D are very often used as movement commands and are integral to any game.
-Even business applications like Excel/Figma/Google Docs rely heavily on keyboard events - imagine using any of those without common hotkeys like `Cntrl + C` or `Cntrl + V`.
+Even business applications like Excel/Figma/Google Docs rely heavily on keyboard events - imagine using any of those without common hotkeys like `Ctrl + C` or `Ctrl + V`.

 What's the difference between what I'm about to show you and the one above?
 The one above is only relevant to the input tag (so if you type outside of it, it won't register) but also, there are tons of keys that don't work inside an input tag like the `Enter` key, Arrow keys, and `Cmd` on Mac or `Alt` on Windows.